PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Experiments

 \subsection{Experimental Setup}

-\paragraph{Evaluation Dataset.} To mitigate potential knowledge bias introduced during the pretraining phase, we construct an evaluation dataset for our main experiments by selecting characters and scenes from novels published after June 2024.
+\paragraph{Evaluation Dataset.} To mitigate potential knowledge bias introduced during the pretraining phase, we construct an evaluation dataset $\text{D}_{\text{RP}}^{\text{eval}}$ for our main experiments by selecting characters and scenes from novels published after June 2024.
 This design choice aims to ensure that models have had minimal or no exposure to the selected texts during pretraining, thereby reducing reliance on memorized character-specific knowledge.

-We first score 100 contemporary novels using large language models (LLMs) and then select 50 representative characters spanning diverse genres.
-For each character, we collect ten scenes directly sourced from the original text.
+We first assess 100 contemporary novels across diverse genres, then select 25 high-quality novels based on character complexity, dialogue richness, expression quality, and narrative perspective.
+From each selected novel, we identify the two most psychologically complex and representative characters, yielding 50 characters with varied psychological profiles.
+For each character, we extract ten dialogue-rich scenes directly from the original novels, resulting in 500 evaluation scenarios (50 characters × 10 scenes), which constitutes our evaluation set $\text{D}_{\text{RP}}^{\text{eval}}$.
+The character attributes are derived from a detailed analysis of the novel using GPT-4o.
+This comprehensive evaluation framework enables robust assessment of role-playing capabilities across diverse character types and narrative contexts.
+For the memory evaluation, each scenario includes not only the character’s profile and scene information, but also three key components: a meticulously selected character memory excerpt from the memory text, a memory-dependent question, and its authentic answer serving as the reference answer, allowing us to assess all character fidelity dimensions.